girishji/easyjump.vim/README.md

 ### Tag Letters

-Jump locations prioritize placement based on distance from cursor.
-Tag letters are arranged in a specific order, with at least one letter per line.
-Adjust the sequence of letters using the global variable:
+Jump locations prioritize placement based on distance from cursor and preference for having at least one placement per line.
+Letters are picked in the following sequence.
+Modify the sequence (say, for Dvorak) as needed.
+Set the following global variable:

 ```
 g:easyjump_letters = 'asdfgwercvhjkluiopynmbtqxzASDFGWERCVHJKLUIOPYNMBTQXZ0123456789'